Heart development: Heart tube position

-Heart folding
+Heart folding and turning

 The heart tube continues stretching and by day 23, in a process called morphogenesis, cardiac looping begins.
 The cephalic portion curves in a frontal clockwise direction.
 The atrial portion starts moving in a cephalically and then moves to the left from its original position.
 This curved shape approaches the heart and finishes its growth on day 28.
 The conduit forms the atrial and ventricular junctions which connect the common atrium and the common ventricle in the early embryo.
 The arterial bulb forms the trabecular portion of the right ventricle.
 A cone will form the infundibula blood of both ventricles.
 The arterial trunk and the roots will form the proximal portion of the aorta and the pulmonary artery.
 The junction between the ventricle and the arterial bulb will be called the primary intra-ventricular hole.
 The tube is divided into cardiac regions along its craniocaudal axis: the primitive ventricle, called primitive left ventricle, and the trabecular proximal arterial bulb, called the primitive right ventricle.
 This time no septum is present in heart.

+A functional explanation for the enigmatic turning of the heart and bowels is lacking, but one theory does give an explanation for the evolution and development of this phenomenon.
+According to this axial twist theory, this is due to a twist in the body of all vertebrates that occurs in the early embryo.
+The twist turns the anterior head (with the face and cerebrum) clockwise and the rest of the exterior body anticlockwise, such that the vertebrate body is symmetric on the outside.
+Since there is no evolutionary pressure on the heart and inner organs for bilateral symmetry, these body parts are excluded from the twisting and remain asymmetric.